 These sand and gravel aquifers store, filter and release this groundwater to over 65 watercourses flowing north and south into Georgian Bay, Lakes Simcoe, Scugog, Rice and Ontario.
 At the same time, unprecedented human exploitation of this groundwater places the Moraine in a precarious ecological position.

 The 1991 Oak Ridges Moraine Planning Study, which began as a tightly focused land use planning exercise, became a catalyst for innovative water resource studies.
-The Ontario Ministry of Natural Resources, through the planning study, undertook a broad hydrogeological review of the Oak Ridges Moraine.
-This led to the involvement of the Ontario Geological Survey and the Ontario Ministry of the Environment in developing detailed geological and hydrogeological mapping.
+The Ontario Ministry of Natural Resources and Forestry, through the planning study, undertook a broad hydrogeological review of the Oak Ridges Moraine.
+This led to the involvement of the Ontario Geological Survey and the Ontario Ministry of the Environment, Parks and Conservation in developing detailed geological and hydrogeological mapping.
 In 1993, the Geological Survey of Canada initiated an extensive five-year Oak Ridges Moraine study.
 The result of this collaborative work is an extensive ‘regional scale’ understanding of the Oak Ridges Moraine, exceptional by Canadian standards.